-On October 24, 2016 the M/T Amor was acquired from CMTC including a time charter attached to the vessel with a time charter daily rate exceeding the market rate for equivalent time charters prevailing at the time of acquisition.
-The value allocated to the above market acquired time charter of \$1,061 was determined on the basis of the relative fair values of the assets in the asset group acquired.
-The fair value of the time charter representing the difference between the time charter rate at which the vessel was fixed and the market rate for comparable charters, as determined by reference to market data on the acquisition date and was recorded as an asset in the combined carve-out financial statements as of the acquisition date under "above market acquired charters".
+On January 17, 2018 the Company acquired the M/T Aristaios from CMTC including a time charter attached to the vessel with a time charter daily rate exceeding the market rate for equivalent time charters prevailing at the time of acquisition.
+The value allocated to the above market acquired time charter of \$9,545 was determined on the basis of the relative fair values of the assets in the asset group acquired.
+The fair value of the time charter representing the difference between the time charter rate at which the vessel was fixed and the market rate for comparable charters, as determined by reference to market data on the acquisition date and was recorded as an asset in the combined carve-out financial statements as of the acquisition date under "above market acquired charters" (Note 4).

-For the years ended December 31, 2017 and 2016 revenue included a reduction of \$827 and \$234 as amortization of the above market acquired charter, respectively.
+For the years ended December 31, 2018, 2017 and 2016 revenues were reduced by \$2,510, \$827 and \$234 corresponding to the amortization of the above market acquired charters, respectively.

-An analysis of above market acquired charter is as follows:
+An analysis of above market acquired charters is as follows: